7c/telegraf-metrix-node/README.md

 Supports telegraf line protocol and sends metrics over udp (for now).
 Line protocol uses nano second precisious timestamp, we will let this stamping telegraf for now

-I preper UDP protocol because php is stateless and not able to run async functions natively.
+I preper UDP protocol because its fault-tolera and not able to run async functions natively.
 I do not want to block my operations with TCP which has a handshake and many checks.

 Planning to support TCP by next versions.
 Also maintaining PHP version of metrix

 ## Install

+npm install telegraf-metrix-node --save

 ## Telegraf Configuration
 Enable [[inputs.socket_listener]] inside telegraf.conf with a service address like udp://:8094 to enable UDP from 0.0.0.0.
 You may also choose to activate UDP for 127.0.0.1 which is recommended way